A pilot study of cranial electrotherapy stimulation for generalized anxiety disorder

 Bystritsky, A., Kerwin, L., Feusner, J. A pilot study of cranial electrotherapy stimulation for generalized anxiety disorder.
 Journal of Clinical Psychiatry.
 2008; 69:412-417.
 Download Article

-To evaluate the effect of a specified treatment course with CES on the anxiety and depression levels in general anxiety disorder (GAD) patients.
+To evaluate the effect of a specified treatment course with cranial electrotherapy stimulation (CES) on the anxiety and depression levels in general anxiety disorder (GAD) patients.

-An IRB approved 6 week open label study.
+An IRB approved 6-week open label study.
 Baseline measurements were done just prior to the first CES treatment and outcome variables measurements were done at endpoint of study right after the final CES treatment.
 The Mini-International Neuropsychiatric Interview was conducted at screening to confirm GAD diagnosis using DSM-IV criteria.
 Patients were eligible for the study if they met a cut-off score of >16 on the HAM-A and a score <I7 on HAM-D17.

 Secondary Outcomes Measures